heyysudarshan/exploring-the-world-of-kotlin/readme.md

 42. Use of `destructuring declarations`.
 43. Creating a `extension function` for an existing class.
 44. Creating a `extension property` for an existing class.
+45. Creating `generic` classes in Kotlin to handle values of any type.

 ### Thank you 🙌

 I'm glad you took the time to explore this repository.
 I understand the struggle of learning a new language or transitioning to a different one.
 Believe me: you’ll soon start loving Kotlin more than anything.

 When I first started, I loved Java and JavaScript.
 I never thought Kotlin would replace them for me, but here I am.
 Now, every other language feels awkward if it's not Kotlin.

 All the best, and welcome to the world of Kotlin.
 Thank you so much for checking this out!